rymarinelli/ComPromptMized/README.md

 By default the script probes for a free `/24` within the `172.30.0.0/16` range by temporarily creating and removing Docker networks, avoiding clashes with both Docker and host subnets.
 Override this by setting `MAILCOW_IPV4_NETWORK` to a CIDR (e.g. `10.99.0.0/24`) or a base network (e.g. `10.99.0`).
 In `mailcow.conf`, `IPV4_NETWORK` should contain only the base network (no trailing `.0`) because the compose file appends `.0/24` automatically.
 If the script still cannot find a free subnet, specify a different range and rerun it.

+If a network named `mailcowdockerized_mailcow-network` is already present, the script assumes Mailcow is running and skips the automatic setup.

-Press `Ctrl+C` when you're finished with the demo; the script automatically shuts down the Mailcow stack and removes its network to prevent conflicts on the next run.
+Press `Ctrl+C` when you're finished with the demo; if the script started Mailcow, it automatically shuts down the stack and removes its network.
+Existing Mailcow instances are left untouched.

 ### Manual setup